PlayerNguyen/PlayerNguyenCore/README.md

 * Easy to use ~ learn in 5 minutes
 * More and more things !

-# 🚀 Docs
+# 📖 Docs & Wiki
-Take for moment to build a docs
+Check out for Wiki [here](https://github.com/PlayerNguyen/PlayerNguyenCore/wiki).